Dave Ragone is in his second year as offensive coordinator for the Atlanta Falcons and his 11th season in the NFL as a coach.

 In his first season as offensive coordinator, Atlanta was the only team to have a wide receiver (Russell Gage), tight end (Kyle Pitts) and running back (Cordarrelle Patterson) each record at least 50 receptions and 500 receiving yards in the NFL in 2021.
 Additionally, Falcons running backs and tight ends combined for 2,251 receiving yards in 2021 - the most in the NFL and the most in a single season in franchise history.

-Last season, Cordarrelle Patterson set single-season career highs for rushing yards, receiving yards, rushing touchdowns and receiving touchdowns, and became the first player to record at least five rushing and five receiving touchdowns in a single season in franchise history.
+In 2021, Cordarrelle Patterson set then single-season career highs for rushing yards, receiving yards, rushing touchdowns and receiving touchdowns, and became the first player to record at least five rushing and five receiving touchdowns in a single season in franchise history.
 Rookie Kyle Pitts also set the Falcons' single-season rookie receiving record, single-season tight end receiving record, earned his first-career Pro Bowl nod and became the second rookie tight end to eclipse 1,000 receiving yards in NFL history joining Pro Football Hall of Famer Mike Ditka (1,067 in 1961), finishing the season with a team-high 1,026 receiving yards.

 Ragone came to Atlanta after five seasons with the Chicago Bears.
 He spent the 2020 season as the team's passing game coordinator following four seasons as quarterbacks' coach.
 Last season, Ragone assisted quarterbacks Mitchell Trubisky and Nick Foles who, despite a mid-season slump, led the team to a Wild Card playoff berth.
 The duo combined to complete 65.8 percent of their passes for 3907 yards with 26 touchdowns against 16 interceptions.